Judge to rule soon on whether Stearns County bar can reopen

 Ellison was present for the video hearing but didn't speak, other than to thank the judge at the end.

-Much of the hearing was focused on legal cases, precedent and detailed discussions about state laws governing Walz’ emergency powers.
+Much of the hearing was focused on legal cases, precedent and detailed discussions about state laws governing Walz's emergency powers.
 But the attorneys occasionally returned to the core of their positions.

 For the state, that meant the need for a central authority to coordinate a statewide response to an emergency.
 For Schiffler and Shady's, it was a plea not to be hindered in running their business while other businesses in Minnesota have been allowed to operate.